Fergus Murray

 Alistair Fergus Murray (born 11 September 1942) is a British long-distance runner.
 He educated at the High School of Dundee and the University of Edinburgh.

 He competed in the men's 10,000 metres at the 1964 Summer Olympics.

+In October 1967 he made his debut for his new club Edinburgh Southern Harriers after joining them from Dundee Hawks, due to his job at Fettes College.